lockwo/Cybernetics-Core/README.md

 # Cybernetics-Core
 ![](https://liquipedia.net/commons/images/e/e5/CyCore.png)

 What is Cybernetics Core?
 Cybernetics Core is a project created for the Rensselaer Center for Open Source ([RCOS](https://rcos.io/)) with the end goal of creating a competative StarCraft 2 AI.
 This is possible thanks to Blizzard's release of their [StarCraft 2 Client API](https://github.com/Blizzard/s2client-api).
+The name also comes from StarCraft 2 and is a Protoss Building.
+For another example of a project like this check out [Command Center](https://github.com/davechurchill/commandcenter).

 ## What is on this reposiory
 * Currently this repository is mostly empty (as the project is brand new) but this will be updated with every new development